 “Grateful people are happy” is the phrase that stuck in my mind and as I tossed and turned and I had the distinct impression that I should concentrate on what I could be grateful for – I should count my blessings.
 I resisted and then started thinking of the people in my life that I loved and for which I was very grateful.

 Next I tried to find something positive – anything to be grateful for – in the negatives that overwhelmed my day.
 I was grateful my “Oops” was not worse.
 I erased the “Should not have” with “I made the best decision I could at that moment in time.”
-And the “WOW-didn’t see that coming” I decided like Scarlett O’Hara in Gone With The Wind to think about that tomorrow.
+And the “WOW-didn’t see that coming” I replaced with “What a learning opportunity.”

 Gradually my mind was at rest and I fell asleep, appreciating the gifts of the moment.